Skip to Main Content

 Scroll

-Underwater filming captures imagery beneath the water's surface using specialized waterproof camera housings, lighting systems, and safety protocols.
-South Korea offers Jeju Island's volcanic underwater landscapes, the East Sea's clear water along the Gangneung coast, the Yellow Sea, and the Korea Strait around Busan — alongside one of Asia's most capable controlled-water facilities.
+Underwater filming captures images below the surface using waterproof housings, lighting rigs, and strict safety steps.
+South Korea offers Jeju Island's volcanic seascapes, the East Sea's clear water along the Gangneung coast, the Yellow Sea, and the Korea Strait around Busan.
+It also has one of Asia's most capable controlled-water sites.

-We coordinate underwater operations with certified Korean dive teams, source cinema-grade waterproof equipment, and manage permits through the Korea Coast Guard and local port authorities.
-Our team handles logistics for Jeju's volcanic dive sites, Busan coastal shoots, and controlled work at the Daejeon water film studio (a 30.4 × 20.9 m tank purpose-built for maritime scenes).
+Our team sets up dives with certified Korean crews and sources cinema-grade waterproof gear.
+Permits clear through the Korea Coast Guard and local port authorities.
+We also handle the logistics for Jeju's volcanic dive sites, Busan coastal shoots, and tank work at the Daejeon water film studio, a 30.4 × 20.9 m pool built for maritime scenes.

 Capabilities